therahulprasad/blitz/readme.md

 ## Todo ##
 1. Create an http server for instant GCM delivery
-2. Try sending multiple times before discarding a message
+2. In case of error Try sending multiple times before discarding a message
 3. Requeue (GCM error or network failure) specific number of times and then discard
 4. Implement Better strructure for app error
 5. Implement priority queue